Inedo/inedo-docs/Content/proget/installation/proget-upgrade-guide/proget-upgrade-2025.md

 ProGet 2025 will not work in IIS without manual configuration changes.
 :::

 Prior to upgrading to ProGet 2025, we recommend [switching to the Integrated Web Server](/docs/installation/windows/web/howto-switch-to-integrated-web-server-from-iis).
-If you still want to use IIS, then you will need to <span title="instructions are coming soon." style="background-color:yellow;text-decoration:underline;text-decoration-style: dotted;" >reconfigure IIS to act as a reverse-proxy</span>.
+If you still want to use IIS, then you will need to [reconfigure IIS to act as a reverse-proxy](/docs/installation/windows/web/howto-use-iis-as-reverse-proxy).

 ### Configuration Change: InedoHub Installation/Upgrade